Kelechi-Okorie/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 18-letteronly - Displays all the lines of the file /etc/ssh/sshd_config starting with a letter including capital letters as well
-File 19-AZ - Replace all characters A and C from input to Z and e respectively File 20-hiago - Removes all letters c and c from the input
+File 19-AZ - Replace all characters A and C from input to Z and e respectively File 20-hiago - Removes all letters c and c from the input File 21-reverse - A script that reverses its input